<img src="https://ws.zoominfo.com/pixel/62753cc41ef1170012dc11bb" width="1" height="1" style="display: none;" alt="websights">

 Pay Matters!
 March 2019

 Welcome to Pay Matters, our monthly roundup of all the payroll and compliance news that you must know.
+Stay informed and in compliance with our monthly payroll alerts and insights.

 New Jersey Expands Paid Family Leave Law

 On February 19, New Jersey Governor Phil Murphy signed legislation expanding the state’s paid family leave program effective July 1, 2020.
 The program was originally enacted in 2008 and will require employers to provide eligible employees with additional protections.
+Changes to the paid family leave law include:

 • increasing the weekly benefit amount for eligible employees to 85% of their weekly wage, maxed out at 70% of the statewide average weekly wage.
 This translates into an increase in the weekly max from $650 to $860.